thi-ng/umbrella/packages/meta-css/tpl.readme.md

 ### Generate

-The `generate` command is used to generate custom CSS frameworks from a number of extremely compact, parametric JSON rule specs.
+The `generate` command is used to generate custom frameworks of CSS utility classes from a number of extremely compact, parametric JSON rule specs.
 This process creates all desired, combinatorial versions of various rules/declarations and exports them to another JSON file used as intermediatary for the other commands provided by this toolchain.
 The [syntax/format of the generator rules](#framework-generation-rules) is explained further on.
-These rules can be split up into multiple files, can define arbitrary media query criteria (all later combinable), shared lookup tables for colors, margins, sizes, timings etc.
+These rule specs can be split up into multiple files for better handling, can define arbitrary media query criteria (all later combinable), shared lookup tables for colors, margins, sizes, timings etc.

 The package provides generator specs for a basic, configurable, [tachyons.io](https://tachyons.io)-derived CSS framework in the